Last Updated on June 10, 2025

 This was still a gold standard in a loose sense, since the US dollar was still tied to gold, but since there was no free convertibility and citizens could not hold gold it was not a true gold standard.

-Gold was not considered money but essentially became a reserve asset only.
+Gold was no longer considered money but essentially became a reserve asset only.

 The world’s monetary system changed again as a result of World War Two.